KenBuckley/gitcount/README.md

-This program, asygitcount.py connects to the github REST API (version 3) and queries the API.
+This program, asygitcount.py connects to the github REST API (version 3) and queries the API asynchronously.
 There are two queries provided by this web service.
 1) show the remaining API calls allowed from this program (typically you can make 5000 requests to the API per hour).
 2) show the top github users at a given location (the users are selected based on they number of repos they own) and the idea